 8.4.1.
-Manually creating machine trust accounts
+Manual Creation of Machine Trust Accounts

-The first step in creating a machine trust account by hand is to create an entry for the machine in /etc/passwd.
-This can be done using vipw or any 'add userr' command which is normally used to create new UNIX accounts.
+The first step in manually creating a machine trust account is to manually create the corresponding Unix account in /etc/passwd.
+This can be done using vipw or other 'add user' command that is normally used to create new Unix accounts.
 The following is an example for a Linux based Samba server: